Product release versus product launch: tips to improve your product release strategy

 - Milestones and associated dates that influence the actual launch.
 Remember to add your Issue and Risk logs to monitor dependencies or hidden surprises

-product launch checklist: roles & tasks
+Product launch checklist: roles & tasks

 - Product documentation: Complete your documentation for the launch so your partners and customers can get familiar with what’s new and review relevant product information.